intergiro/developer-portal/docs/merchant/customer/create-api-key.md

 ```
 #### Response
-A successful response will return an Customer API Key.
+A successful response will return a Customer API Key.